 - Research shows it can help lower blood pressure

 - Studies indicate that it can promote relaxation

 - It may also work as a natural antidepressant

 Roman chamomile essential oil is an extract of the daisy-like chamomile flower.
 In many countries, the oil is used in lotions and medicinal ointments as it is potentially effective at treating eczema.
 We have chamomile on our list of the best essential oils for mediation for the following reasons:

-- It contains properties that can help reduce stress, anxiety, and depression—in particular, Generalized Anxiety Disorder
+- It contains properties that can help reduce stress, anxiety, and depression—particularly, Generalized Anxiety Disorder.

 Frankincense essential oil is top of our list of the best essential oils for meditation!
-This is due in part to its long history of use in physical and spiritual healing.
-As we mentioned earlier, frankincense and myrrh together are probably the best essential oil blend for meditation.
+This is partly due to its long history of use in physical and spiritual healing.
+As we mentioned earlier, frankincense and myrrh are probably the best essential oil blend for meditation.
 The potential benefits of frankincense oil include:

 - Research indicates it may be able to improve sleep quality